 My 11 year old Helena has been crazy about animals since infancy.
 Much of our learning over the years has in some way included animals, and at present she's been developing a website and business around animal herbalism.
 (Updated to add... in 9th grade she's pursuing a career in art via digital animation/video game design.)

 But how do unschooled kids learn discipline?

 Unschooled kids learn discipline out of love not misery.
 If you love having a business you do the paperwork you hate in order to facilitate what you love.
 Or you hire/barter with someone who loves paperwork to do it for you.
-One of the outcomes of unschooling reported by Dr. Grey was that unschoolers report greater happiness and job satisfaction as adults.
-Unschooling is a lifestyle of following one's heart, knowing HOW to learn, being life long learners, knowing how to make one's dreams a reality.
-And persistence and discipline become natural parts of all of that.
+One of the outcomes of unschooling discovered by Dr. Grey was that unschoolers report greater happiness and job satisfaction as adults.
+Unschooling is a lifestyle of following one's heart, knowing HOW to learn, being life long learners, and knowing how to make one's dreams a reality.
+Persistence and discipline become natural parts of all of that.

 Personally, I emphasize to Helena that freedom is a powerful thing, that she has the power to create and shape her own life, and that some planning is helpful to ensure that we are not drifting but accomplishing what we want.
 We set goals together, seek out opportunities together, write things in our calendars together.
 We talk about how so many people have their lives planned out for them and how amazing it is that we get to make these choics ourselves.
 Is that a normal unschooling conversation?
 Probably not, but it is for us.

 But doesn't everyone need to be prepared for the drudgery of employment?

 More questions about unschooling?
 Ask away!
 Also, Unschooling Mom to Mom is a great FB page to learn from!
 Personally, I've found some other unschooling pages to not be as friendly toward people just exploring and learning, though still very inspirational.